Published: November 24, 2020 | Updated: December 22, 2020 | Posted by: Venus Zoleta | Lifestyle

-The holiday season for the typical Pinoy isn’t complete without a trip to tiangges or flea markets that offer bagsak presyo to shoppers on a budget.
+The holiday season for the typical Pinoy isn’t complete without a trip to the tiangge or flea market that offers bagsak presyo items to shoppers .
 Even if online shopping sites provide an easy alternative to those who have no time to shop, nothing beats the experience of searching the best deals at every tiangge stall and haggling to get the lowest price possible.

 Taytay, the country’s garment capital, is home to the perfect budget shopping destination for Pinoy fashionistas: Taytay Tiangge.

 Although shopping stalls open daily from 6 a.m. to 5 p.m., the best days to visit are Mondays and Thursdays when new stocks arrive.
 Early morning shopping on Tuesdays or Fridays is also great because all the stalls are open.
 Stalls in Taytay Tiangge are typically open every Monday to Friday, 6 a.m. to 5 p.m. and Saturday and Sunday, 8 a.m. to 6 p.m.